GPS Speedometer app icon

 Straight Line vs Curved Path

-The worse the curve, the worse the error:
+The worse the curve, the worse the distance shortfall:

-- Not enough data points to trace the curve accurately
+• Not enough points to trace the curve’s geometry accurately

 What Update Rate Do You Actually Need?